Romy Gonzalez Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in MLB.

-- The Tigers have a 4.52 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs allowed (65 total, 1.3 per game).
+- The Tigers rank 23rd in baseball in home runs given up (65 total, 1.3 per game).

-- Lorenzen (2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.
+- Rodriguez makes the start for the Tigers, his 11th of the season.
+He is 4-4 with a 2.19 ERA and 61 strikeouts in 61 2/3 innings pitched.

-- The right-hander's last time out was on Monday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering five earned runs while giving up five hits.
+- The left-hander's last time out came on Tuesday against the Kansas City Royals, when he tossed five innings, surrendering two earned runs while allowing eight hits.

-- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
-Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.